KalleN98/railroad_crossing_example_with_JETANK/README.md

 # Railroad crossing example with JETANK

-Jetbot is an open source AI Robot based on the Nvidia Jetson Nano ([Jetbot Repository](https://github.com/NVIDIA-AI-IOT/jetbot))
+Jetbot is an open source AI Robot based on the Nvidia Jetson Nano ([Jetbot Repository](https://github.com/NVIDIA-AI-IOT/jetbot)).

 This program uses collision avoidance and road following examples from jetbot.

-Program detects train with colors so make sure the background dont have same color as your train have.
+Program moves jetbot to right place and knows when to stop if you have well trained models for those and it detects train with colors so make sure the background dont have same color as your train have.

+Repository has some example images for those models.

 ## Table of Contents